oneapi-src/oneDPL/rfcs/template.md

   so if any of those interfaces are to be broken, the RFC needs to state that explicitly.
 - Performance implications, as performance is one of the main goals of the library.
-- Changes to the build system.
-While the library's primary building system is CMake, there are some frameworks that may build the library directly from the sources.
-- Dependencies and support matrix: does the proposal bring any new dependencies or affect the supported configurations?
+- Dependencies and supported platforms: does the proposal bring any new dependencies or affect the supported configurations?

+Include short explanation and links to the related proposals, if any.
+Sub-proposals could be organized as separate standalone RFCs, but this is not mandatory.
+If the related change is insignificant or doesn't make any sense without the original proposal, describe it in the main RFC.

-Some other common subsections here are:
+Some other common subsections could be:
 - Discussion: some people like to list all the options first (as separate subsections), and then have a dedicated section with the discussion.
-- List of the proposed API and examples of its usage.
+- Synopsis: the list of the proposed API.
+- Usage examples.
 - Testing aspects.
-- Short explanation and links to the related sub-proposals, if any.
-Such sub-proposals could be organized as separate standalone RFCs, but this is not mandatory.
-If the change is insignificant or doesn't make any sense without the original proposal, you can have it in the RFC.
 - Execution plan (next steps), if approved.

 ## Open Questions

-For new proposals (i.e., those in the `rfcs/proposed` directory), list any open questions.
+List any questions that are not sufficiently elaborated in the proposal, need more discussion or prototyping experience, etc.